ipveka/Procurer/README.md

 - **Safety Stock**: Minimum inventory required at all times as a buffer against uncertainty
 - **MOQ**: Minimum order quantities that must be met for each supplier

-## Solver Architecture (2024 Refactor)
+## Solver Architecture
-All solvers now follow a clear, maintainable structure:
+All solvers follow a clear, maintainable structure:
 - **Lookup Table Preparation**: All data is mapped for fast access in a dedicated helper
 - **Variable/Model Creation**: Variables and models are created in a single, well-documented helper
 - **Objective & Constraints**: Each is added in a clear, grouped fashion, with helpers and comments